TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Characters/Party/Bish.md

 ---
 ## Notable Abilities and Items

+- Always has two daggers on hand. _Always._
 - Agile and hard to pin down with a tendency for valuables to make their way into his pockets.
 - Has an arguably supernatural sense of when valuables are in his vicinity.
 - Likes to make trophies of symbols of the rich and powerful.